 where $u \in U_{ad}$ is the deterministic control and $y \in Y$ is the state, $\mathcal{P}$ is the cost of the control, $\alpha \ge 0$ is the regularization parameter, $\mathcal{J}$ is the uncertain variable objective function and $\mathcal{R}$ is the risk-measure functional which maps random variables to extended real numbers.

 We assume that $\mathcal{R}$ is based on expectation, i.e.,

 $f:\mathbb{R}\times \mathbb{R}^N\rightarrow \mathbb{R}$ and $\mathcal{T} \subseteq\mathbb{R}^N$, with $N\in\mathbb{N}$, is a closed convex set.
-The problem class \eqref{eq:risk} consists of a large number of risk-measures which are of practical interest.
+The problem class \eqref{eq:risk} consists of a large number of risk-measures that are of practical interest.
 In particular, it includes the \emph{coherent risk measures}, which are sub-additive, monotonic, translation equivariant and positive homogeneous \cite{RU2000,AShapiro_DDentcheva_ARuszczynski_2014a}.
 Notice that sub-additivity and positive homogeneity implies convexity.
 These risk measures have several advantages, for instance, they preserve desirable properties of the original objective function such as convexity.
-In addition, in engineering or in finance applications, tail-probability events are rare but detrimental events that often lead to failure of a system.
-It is therefore, essential to minimize the risk of failure, i.e., $\mathcal{R}$ and obtain controls $u$ which are resilient to uncertainty in the system.
+In addition, in engineering or in finance applications, tail-probability events may be rare but critical if they lead to failure of a system.
+It is therefore essential to minimize the risk of failure, i.e. $\mathcal{R}$, and obtain controls $u$ which are resilient to uncertainty in the system.

 A typical example of coherent risk measure $\mathcal{R}$ is the conditional value-at-risk ($\mbox{CVaR}_{\beta}$), where $f$ in \eqref{eq:risk} is given by

 with $\mathcal{T}=\mathbb{R}$, $\beta \in (0,1)$ is the confidence level and $(x)_+=\max\{x,0\}$.
 CVaR$_{\beta}$ is also known as expected shortfall.
 It's origin lies in financial mathematics \cite{RU2000, RU2002}, but owing to Kouri \cite{kouri2012approach} and Kouri and Surowiec \cite{KS16}, it is now being widely used in engineering applications.
 Our work in particular, focuses on minimization problems \eqref{modprob_intro} with $\mathcal{R}$ given by CVaR$_{\beta}$ but it can be extended to other coherent risk measures, such as buffered probability of exceedence (BPOE), of type \eqref{eq:risk}.